-On June 29, 2024, the Monte-Carlo Bay Hotel & Resort was the setting for a memorable event in honor of Seychelles National Day.
-Organized by the Honorary Consulate of Seychelles in Monaco , this day of celebration brought together influential personalities, including HSH Prince Albert II, and celebrated culture, environmental commitment, and solidarity.
-Upon arrival, guests were greeted by a majestic 2-meter glittering octopus by Eddy Maniez, a work that already heralded the artistic splendor of the day.
-At the heart of this event, the artist Eddy Maniez also presented an exceptional work: a blue turtle, which left a lasting impression both for its beauty and its message.
+On June 29, 2024, the Monte-Carlo Bay Hotel & Resort hosted a memorable event in honor of Seychelles National Day.
+Organized by the Honorary Consulate of Seychelles in Monaco, this day of celebration brought together influential figures, including HSH Prince Albert II, and celebrated culture, environmental commitment, and solidarity.
+Upon arrival, guests were greeted by a majestic, shimmering 2-meter octopus sculpture by Eddy Maniez, a work that foreshadowed the artistic splendor of the day.
+At the heart of the event, artist Eddy Maniez also presented an exceptional piece: a blue turtle, which captivated the audience with both its beauty and its powerful message.

 A day rich in discoveries and awareness

-The afternoon was devoted to a series of fun and educational workshops intended to introduce people to the natural and cultural riches of the Seychelles.
-These activities allowed participants, from children to adults, to immerse themselves in the Seychellois world.
-Exhibitions , culinary tastings, and creative workshops provided a space for exploration and awareness, highlighting the environmental challenges facing the archipelago.
+The afternoon was dedicated to a series of fun and educational workshops designed to showcase the natural and cultural treasures of the Seychelles.
+These activities allowed participants, from children to adults, to immerse themselves in Seychellois culture.
+Exhibitions , and culinary tastings, creative workshops provided a space for exploration and awareness, highlighting the environmental challenges facing the archipelago.

 The turtle by Eddy Maniez

-Eddy Maniez, known for his works inspired by the animal kingdom, presented a turtle sculpture that embodies perseverance , longevity and peace .
-Made of resin and adorned with 12,000 Swarovski crystals, this magnificent work shone with its brilliance and deep meaning at the event.
-The turtle, a strong symbol in many cultures around the world, found particular resonance during this celebration, in perfect harmony with the themes of conservation and respect for the ocean highlighted.
+Eddy Maniez, known for his works inspired by the animal kingdom, presented a turtle sculpture embodying perseverance, longevity, and peace.
+Made of resin and adorned with 12,000 Swarovski crystals, this magnificent piece shone with brilliance and profound meaning at the event.
+The turtle, a powerful symbol in many cultures around the world, resonated particularly strongly during this celebration, perfectly aligning with the themes of conservation and respect for the ocean .

 An exceptional charity evening

-The day ended with a remarkable charity evening , where the generosity of the participants was honored.
-During the dinner, an auction raised funds to support environmental and educational projects, such as “ Eco School – Trip of a Lifetime ” , “ Oceano for all ”, and “ Re.Generation Future Leaders Program ”, supported by the Seychelles Islands Foundation (SIF), the Oceanographic Institute of Monaco, and the Prince Albert II of Monaco Foundation.
+The day concluded with a remarkable charity evening, where the generosity of the participants was celebrated.
+During dinner, an auction raised funds to support environmental and educational projects, such as " Eco School – Trip of a Lifetime ", Oceano for All ," and the " Re.Generation Future Leaders Program ," supported by the Seychelles Islands Foundation (SIF), the Oceanographic Institute of Monaco, and the Prince Albert II of Monaco Foundation.

-The event also served to celebrate the cultural and historical links between Monaco and the Seychelles , but also to highlight the importance of art as a means of raising awareness and celebrating culture.
-Eddy Maniez, through his sculptures, has once again proven his unique talent in capturing the essence of nature in one-of-a-kind contemporary works of art.
+The event also celebrated the cultural and historical ties between Monaco and the Seychelles, and highlighted the importance of art as a means of raising awareness and celebrating culture.
+Eddy Maniez, through his sculptures, once again demonstrated his unique talent for capturing the essence of nature in one-of-a-kind contemporary artworks.